se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

   - Prototyping new features
   - New features
   - Any of the smaller model items if they fail to do it first

+## Subagents

+Most harnesses support subagents.
+While multiple subagents _may_ run in parallel, parallelism isn't the main benefit.
+Subagents have their own LLM context window.
+This allows a subagent to work on a task (like researching something) and then report back a summary, and the main session only gets the summary added to its context window.
+If a subagent starts with the parent's context window, that's called a fork.

 ## Setting up the harness